About This Course

 - Optional Costs: these depend on your choice of modules or activity and they are shown to give you an indication of the optional costs that may arise to make sure your choice is as informed as possible.
 These can include graduation events for your course, optional field trips, Welcome Week trips.

-- A Levels: relevant modern language preferred (not required for beginner's language route)**.
+- A Levels: Relevant modern language preferred (no language required for beginner's language route).
 General Studies and Key Skills not normally accepted.

 *For a full list of accepted Level 3 qualifications, go to www.ucas.com.